swagger-api/swagger-editor/README.md

 $ npm run build:bundle:umd
 ```

-SwaggerIDE UMD bundle exports SwaggerIDE symbol on global object.
+SwaggerEditor UMD bundle exports SwaggerEditor symbol on global object.
 It's bundled with React defined as external.
-This allows consumer to use his own version of React + ReactDOM and mount SwaggerIDe lazily.
+This allows consumer to use his own version of React + ReactDOM and mount SwaggerEditor lazily.

 ```html
 <!DOCTYPE html>